Constraining the KRZ deformation parameters I: limits from supermassive black hole X-ray data: Spectral analysis

 Column density, the only parameter in {\tt tbabs} model, is kept frozen and constant for all flux states.
 The column density and ionization parameter of {\tt warmabs$_1$} and {\tt warmabs$_1$} model are free to vary among flux states as the warm absorbers are expected to vary over small timescales.
 The iron density of {\tt dustyabs} is free to vary but tied among the four flux states.
 The power-law emission, represented by {\tt cutoffpl}, also varies among flux states because coronal emission is expected to vary in order to produce the different flux states.

 The reflection component varies over small timescales when calculated near the BH due to relativistic effects.
-The relativistic reflection model {\tt relxill\_nk} assumes the emissivity profile in the form of a broken power-law modeled with three parameters; inner emissivity $q_{\rm in}$, outer emissivity $q_{\rm out}$, and break radius $R_{\rm br}$.
-These parameters vary among the four flux states because different reflected flux is likely to be the result of different emissivity profiles.
+The relativistic reflection model {\tt relxill\_nk} assumes the emissivity profile in the form of a broken power-law modeled with three parameters: inner emissivity $q_{\rm in}$, outer emissivity $q_{\rm out}$, and break radius $R_{\rm br}$.
+This is the standard description for a corona of unknown geometry.
+These three parameters vary among the four flux states because different reflected flux is likely to be the result of different emissivity profiles.
 Spin, inclination, and iron abundance are tied among the different states as these parameters are not expected to vary over such small timescales.
 The ionization parameter varies among the flux states as it is the property associated with flux.
 Deformation parameter is a property of spacetime and is not expected to change over the flux variations.
 So, it is linked among the flux states.
 The reflection fraction is frozen to $-1$ in order to return only the reflected component as the power-law emission is modeled with {\tt cutoffpl}.

 $\Gamma$ and $E_{\rm cut}$ of {\tt xillver} are tied to the coronal emission of the corresponding flux state.
 As we are considering only the reflected component far away from BH, we freeze the reflection fraction to $-1$. $\log\xi$ is frozen to 0 as it is assumed that there will be no ionization far away from BH.
 The iron abundance is assumed to be solar.
 The emission line at 0.81 keV and absorption line at 1.24 keV are modeled with {\tt zgauss}.